 - 1. All linear dimensions are in millimeters.
 Any dimensions in parenthesis are for reference only.
-Dimensioning and tolerancing per ASME Y14.5M.

-2. This drawing is subject to change without notice.

-3. Reference JEDEC registration MS-026.
+Dimensioning and tolerancing All lifear differsions are in minimeters, vary amore per ASME Y14.5M.
+This drawing is subject to change without notice.
+Reference JEDEC registration MS-026.